 6.2 Alternative 2 – Site Controls

 This alternative consists of implementing Site controls (institutional controls, fencing, and signage) to limit future human use and exposure to Site COCs.
 Site controls reduce the long-term human health risks and minimize human exposure to contaminated soil by restricting land use and physical access.
 For the portions of the Site where development is not already restricted, institutional controls will preclude use of the Site for any residential, commercial, industrial, recreational, or other activity.
 The institutional controls will consist of deed notices, deed restrictions, restrictive covenants and/or other land use controls that will preclude any future development of the portions of the Site where ARSs are applied.
-The portion of the landfill on the GSNWR is already restricted from development by its designation as a Wilderness Area.
-Accordingly, direct human contact related to future development of this portion of the Site is not a concern.
-Moreover, recreational use is not a reasonably anticipated use on this portion of GSNWR because of physical access restrictions due to dense vegetation and wetlands, as discussed in the BHHRA (CDM, 2014).
-As a result, access would be precluded and there would be no Site occupants, workers, or Site users.
-Therefore, the only people who might enter the Site would be trespassers.
-Access restrictions will include a fence with signage to restrict entry to the Site by trespassers.
+The portion of the landfill on the GSNWR is restricted from development by its designation as a Wilderness Area, but it is, and will continue to be, open for passive recreational use.

+Access restrictions for the private portion of the Site will include a fence with signage to restrict entry to the Site by trespassers.
 The design of the fence will be determined during the design and may vary by area of the Site to account for wildlife movement or other Site conditions.
 The proposed location of the fence is shown in Figure 6-1.
 It is anticipated that the construction of the fencing will take six months to 1 year depending on the contractor’s strategy/experience and Site conditions.
 This alternative includes operations and maintenance activities consisting of inspections and repair of the fencing and signage to be conducted annually.

 6.2.1 Overall Protection of Human Health and the Environment